Spiky-73/BetterInventory/README.md

 - `Recipe Search Bar`: Filter recipes by their name
 - `Recipe Filters`: Filter recipes by their created item
 - `Craft on Recipe List`: Craft items directly from the recipe list
-- `Held Material`: Adds the held item to the available materials
+- `More Material`: Adds various items to the available materials such as the mouse item and the equipped items
 - `Display Available Materials`: Display how much of each of the selected's recipe materials you have
+-  `Recipe in Tooltip`: Shows recipes' materials and required tiles in their tooltip

 ### Item Search
 - `Favorite Recipes`: Allows you to favorite or blacklist recipes